eternallycyf/Lordaeron/README.md

 # Local experience

-In the examples folder, there is a `vite` + `react` project runtime environment, in which you can experience the `concis` component, run the command in the project root directory:
+In the examples folder, there is a `vite` + `react` project runtime environment, in which you can experience the `lordaeron` component, run the command in the project root directory:

 ```tsx pure
 pnpm examples:dev